WPD identifies victim hit by two cars in north Wichita

 WICHITA, Kan.
 (KSNW) — The Wichita Police Department (WPD) has identified the woman who was killed after being hit by two cars in north Wichita.

-54-year-old Crystal Cross of Wichita was walking eastbound near the intersection of E 11th St N and N Broadway around 10 p.m. when she was hit by a vehicle.
+Fifty-four-year-old Crystal Cross of Wichita was walking eastbound near the intersection of 11th and Broadway around 10 p.m. when she was hit by a vehicle.

 “The victim, the female, she was walking from west to east.
 And she was struck by the first vehicle and then was immediately hit by a second vehicle,” Lt.
 Keith Fort, Wichita Police Department, said.